Bearzilasaur/sedimentcore/README.md

 The next step is to integrate all of these into a single callable function which will then let the user determine where the function ends, such as after raw extraction, big table creation, or simply return a graph.

+# Note
+There is currently an issue where .DS_Store files or any dotfiles in the target directory with the raw Beckham Coulter files can break the function.
+It is important to make sure that the folder is clean, I am working on an implementation where the user will select the ***Files*** rather than the ***folder*** which the files reside in.